Currently reading: Official: £850k Aston Martin Valhalla to land in summer with 1064bhp

 The production-spec wheels, meanwhile, are 20in in diameter at the front and 21in at the rear and wrapped in Michelin Pilot Sport Cup tyres.

-Inside the Valhalla offers a “pared back cockpit design with clear, simple ergonomics unashamedly focused around the driver”, Aston says, complete with a squared steering wheel – near-identical to the Valkyrie, but without the central display.
+Inside the Valhalla offers a “pared back cockpit design with clear, simple ergonomics unashamedly focused around the driver”, Aston said, complete with a squared steering wheel – near-identical to the Valkyrie's – and a pair of screens for the gauges and infotainment.

-It is also more spacious and civilised than its sibling, with additions such as an infotainment touchscreen with Apple CarPlay and Android Auto – shown stored away in our pictures – dual-zone air conditioning, a rear-view camera and a raft of advanced driver aids strengthening its on-road credentials.
+It's more spacious and civilised than its sibling, though, with additions such as an infotainment touchscreen with Apple CarPlay and Android Auto, dual-zone air conditioning, a rear-view camera and a raft of advanced driver aids strengthening its on-road credentials.

-"Though the legacy of Valkyrie is clear, Valhalla is now a more mature, fully resolved piece of design.”
+"Though the legacy of the Valkyrie is clear, the Valhalla is now a more mature, fully resolved piece of design.”

 Felix Page